logmatic/logmatic-docker/README.md

 However, use one inclusion/exclusion policy as these options cannot live together.

+## Disable docker events

+You can disable container events for each container using `--no-dockerEvents`.

+## Disable docker logs

+You can disable container logs using `--no-logs`.

 ## Disable docker container stats

 You can disable container stats for each container using `--no-stats`.
 You can also set the interval with `-i statsInterval` (set to
 30 seconds by default).

-## Disable docker events

-You can disable container events for each container using `--no-dockerEvents`

 ## Namespace the docker attributes